fork-the-planet/ml-acn-embed/README.md

   -5.1259e-01  3.6053e-01 -3.2967e-01 -2.0133e-01 -1.0037e-02 -2.4647e-01  3.3688e-02 -9.0557e-01
   -3.3233e-02 -2.0612e-01 -2.2083e-01 -3.8905e-01  7.9650e-01  2.3235e-01  2.6399e-01  2.5961e-01]]
 ```

+Notice that the three vectors above are all similar, because they represent similar sounds.

 Run the above tools with the `--help`  option for further documentation.
 To compute many embeddings in bulk, see docs [here](doc/misc/batch_embed.md).